Protocol Guidelines for Events and Functions

 Tip: The Aide-de-Camp does not sit at the head table, but should be seated in close proximity for easy eye contact with the Lieutenant Governor, and to be of immediate service, as required.

-If the Lieutenant Governor is speaking as one of a group of dignitaries, bringing greetings or is the keynote speaker, the Lieutenant Governor is generally the last to speak.
+If the Lieutenant Governor is speaking as one of a group of dignitaries, bringing greetings or is the keynote speaker, the Lieutenant Governor is generally the first to speak.
 When in doubt, please check with the Aide-de-Camp or the Office of the Lieutenant Governor.

 Since the 1930s, it has been a tradition in Nova Scotia for the Lieutenant Governor to offer the Loyal Toast.
 It is proposed at official functions of the Province as the toast to Her Majesty The Queen, Canada's head of state.